-As with the pre-design phase, the consultations must be incorporated into general consultations activities unless it is impractical to do so.
-The draft indicators must be provided for public comments and this can be done using a variety of methods including workshops, meetings and other forms of soliciting comments.
-It is important that there is stakeholder input and buy-in for the draft list of indicators.
-As will all consultation activities under REDD+ it must be gender-sensitive and must be appropriately communicated to indigenous peoples.
-The comments, feedback and input must be properly documented and collated.
+As with the pre-design phase, the consultations will be incorporated into general consultations activities unless it is impractical to do so, then another approach will be sought.
+The draft indicators will be provided for public comments and this can be done using a variety of methods including workshops, meetings and other forms of soliciting comments.
+It is important that there is stakeholder input and buyin for the draft list of indicators.
+As with all consultation activities under REDD+ it will be gender-sensitive and must be appropriately communicated in a culturally appropriate manner especially to indigenous peoples.
+The comments, feedback and input will be properly documented and collated.
 Once the final version is approved by the Standards Monitoring Group, it will be released to the general public.